mvdwerve/clang-tidy/README.md

 ## Checks
 ### Todo
-- don't throw from publicly accessible methods (or methods in general)
 - no getAbc() and setAbc() as method names
-- private members should start with _
 - every line should have comment
 - comment out of sync between C++ and h
 - @params out of sync with actual function